Eagle-AS0/Defi-Security-BlockDAG/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **LICENSE**.
 See the LICENSE file for more details.

 ---